MustansirM/Parallel-Computing/README.md

 5 Take Home Assigments were given, to be done individually.
 Any 4 out of 5 could be completed for full credit.

+A .c file for the implementation and an associated make file have been created for each individual problem.
-The problem statements have been included as a comment at the beginning of each .c file
+The problem statement have been included as a comment at the beginning of each .c file